 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.

 You will take your examination in one of the University’s examination centres.

-The details given here are for the course that starts in November 2013.
-We expect it to be available once more, in 2014.
+The details given here are for the course that starts in November 2014 when it will be available for the last time.

 “Thoroughly enjoyed the course, I've come across the course book 'Mastering the Requirements Process' many times as an IT Consultant. ...”

 “The concepts in this course help in situations where someone is trying to put the cart before the horse!
 The ...”